Dima-369/login-telekom-fon/README.md

   hs.execute('python3 ~/login-telekom-fon/main.py', true)
 end)
 ```
-### Another option which I found more reliable after some time
+### More manual Hammerspoon script which is more reliable

 On macOS, a hotspot login window pops up on which you manually have to click the `Login` tab and use the script below.

-The script does not work in Firefox;
+The script does not work in Firefox because it writes everything in the Email input field without switching to the password field.
-it writes everything in the Email input field without switching to the password field because `\t` does not work in Firefox to switch input fields.
+`\t` does not work in Firefox to switch input fields.

 ```lua
 hs.hotkey.bind(hyper, "g", function()